 - Membership of the Traveller community

-For example, if you have been employed for less than a year you may not be able to bring a claim under the unfair dismissals legislation, but you may be able make a complaint of discriminatory dismissal under employment equality legislation.
-See ‘How to make a complaint’ below.
+For example, if you have been employed for less than a year, you may not be able to bring a claim under the unfair dismissals legislation.
+But, you may be able make a complaint of ‘discriminatory dismissal’.
+Read about handling disputes about discrimination.

 The fact of dismissal

-You must have been dismissed in order to bring a claim.
-The one exception to this is in a case of constructive dismissal, where you resign but claim that your employer’s conduct towards you forced your resignation.
+You must have been dismissed in order to bring a claim for unfair dismissal.
+The only exception is in cases of constructive dismissal, where you claim your employer’s actions towards you forced you to resign from the job.

-If your employer disputes that a dismissal actually took place, you will have to establish that it did.
-Only then will your claim continue to the next stage of deciding whether the dismissal was fair.
-This is a matter for your employer to prove.
+If your employer disputes that a dismissal actually took place, you must prove that it did.
+Once you prove the dismissal happened, your claim for unfair dismissal can continue to the WRC.

-(a) An employee who is under 16, or an employee who has reached normal retiring age or who is not covered by the Redundancy Payments Acts because of your age
+(a) An employee under 16, or an employee who has reached the normal retirement age of 65, or who is not covered by the Redundancy Payments Acts because of your age

 (b) Working for a close relative in a private house or farm, where you both also live in the same house or farm